ioccc-src/winner/faq.md

 generated, was forked into a temporary repo where it underwent several thousand changes and important improvements such as:

-* Moving IOCCC winners into their own separate directories
+* Moving IOCCC entries into their own separate directories
 * Fixing lots and lots of typos
 * Fixing Makefiles and code to allow for nearly all winners to be compiled and work on modern systems